-BOULLÉ, HÉLÈNE, wife of Samuel de Champlain and founder of the Ursulines of Meaux (France); b.
+BOULLÉ, HÉLÈNE, dite de Saint-Augustin (Champlain), founder of the Ursulines of Meaux (France); b.
 1598 in Paris, daughter of Nicolas Boullé, a secretary in the king’s household, and of Marguerite Alix, both of whom were Calvinists; d. and buried 20 Dec.
 1654 at Meaux.